CourseReps/ECEN452-SP18/Students/joshruff/Lab9/Readme.md

 ![Equations](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab9/Equations.png)<br>

 The load was measured using the Network analyzer, and the patch demonstrated a resonant frequency of 3.11 GHz.
-The stub matching version of the antenna was matched to this frequency using a smith chart.
+The stub matching version of the antenna was matched to this frequency using a smith chart. <br>
 ![StubMatch](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab9/Stub_Diagram.png)<br>

 ## Procedure